flare-labs-ltd/fassets/docs/IAgentVault.md

 **transferExternalToken** - Allow transferring a token, airdropped to the agent vault, to the owner (cold wallet).
 Doesn't work for vault collateral tokens or agent's pool tokens  because this would allow withdrawing the locked collateral.
 NOTE: only the owner of the agent vault may call this method.

-**buyCollateralPoolTokens** - Buy collateral pool tokens for NAT.
+**buyContingencyPoolTokens** - Buy collateral pool tokens for NAT.
 Holding enough pool tokens in the vault is required for minting.
 NOTE: anybody can call this method, to allow the owner to deposit from any source.

 **withdrawPoolFees** - Collateral pool tokens which must be held by the agent accrue minting fees in form of f-assets.
 These fees can be withdrawn using this method.
 NOTE: only the owner of the agent vault may call this method.

-**redeemCollateralPoolTokens** - This method allows the agent to convert collateral pool tokens back to NAT.
+**redeemContingencyPoolTokens** - This method allows the agent to convert collateral pool tokens back to NAT.
 Prior announcement is required by calling `assetManager.announceAgentPoolTokenRedemption(...)`.
 NOTE: only the owner of the agent vault may call this method.

 **delegate** - Delegate FTSO vote power for a collateral token held in this vault.